pachyderm/pachyderm/doc/docs/master/concepts/pipeline-concepts/datum/relationship-between-datums.md

 Similarly, if you have multiple files in your input datum, Pachyderm might write them into multiple files in output datums that are later merged into files with the same file path.

+## Note: Data persistence between datums

+Pachyderm only controls and wipes the /pfs directories between datums.
+If scratch/temp space is used during execution, the user needs to be careful to clean that up.
+Not cleaning temporary directories may cause unexpected bug where one datum accesses temporary files that were previously used another datum.